geokit/geokit/README.markdown

 ```

 ## MULTIPLE RESULTS
-Some geocoding services will return multple results if the there isn't one clear result.
+Some geocoding services will return multiple results if the there isn't one clear result.
 Geoloc can capture multiple results through its "all" method.

 ```ruby